Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes

 A measure of the quality of the proposal distribution is the effective sample size (ESS), defined as

-It can take values between 1 and $N$.
-A value close to $N$ would mean that there is diversity among the samples and no samples are lost.
-A value close to 1 would lead to the well-known problem of sample degeneracy.
+It can take values between 1 and $N$ and is used for assessing the loss of variance in the importance weights \citep[][Section~4.4]{RobertCasella}.
+A value close to $N$ would mean that the samples are nearly equally weighted and there is diversity among the samples so no samples are lost.
+A value close to 1 would indicate that all but one sample will have weight close to 0 and lead to the well-known problem of sample degeneracy.

 Importance sampling methods allow flexibility in the choice of the proposal distribution $q$ but as \cite{DGA} point out the optimal proposal distribution in the sense that it minimizes the variance of the importance weights is